valeorozco/valeorozco/README.md

 <h2> About me:</h2>

-I am a self-proclaimed nerd, who enjoys learning about computers and the human brain, besides creating fun tech related art experiments.
+I am a self-proclaimed nerd, who enjoys learning about computers and the human brain, besides creating content.

 - 🔭 I’m currently working on my graduate thesis on a model of predictive allostasis.
 - 🌱 I’m currently learning Machine Learning.